-The Yoshon Network Inc. (TYNI) fills a much-needed niche of providing an easy way to find the status and relevant Date Code information on hundreds of products, as well as educating people on how to properly observe the mitzvah of keeping yoshon in an easy-to-understand format.
-TYNI is here to hep those observing the mitzvah of "chadash" (also spelled "chodosh") or more commonly referred to as, "keeping yashan" (also spelled "yoshon").
-This particular law is based on Vayikra [Leviticus] 23:14 in the Bible.
+The Yoshon Network Inc. (TYNI) fills a much-needed niche of providing an easy way to find the status and relevant Date Code information on thousands of products, as well as educating people on how to properly observe the mitzvah of keeping yoshon in an easy-to-understand format.
+TYNI is here to help those observing the mitzvah of “chadash” (also spelled “chodosh”) or more commonly referred to as, “keeping yashan” (also spelled “yoshon”).
+This particular law is based on Vayikra [Leviticus] 23:14 in the Torah [Bible.]
 It is very detailed in its observance, and our organization has helped many people start to observe this mitzvah.
 (For more details on this, see our various informative articles.)

-Yoshon.com was also one of the first websites to offer the public a pdf download (with permission) of "A Guide to Chodosh" by Rabbi Yoseph Herman (upon which the majority of our information is based) without the need to be on an email list.
-Although we are unaffiliated with Rabbi Herman, the Guide, or Project Chodosh, we provide information on all things Yoshon, and base the majority of the product information on the Guide.
-TYNI lauds Rabbi Herman for his excellent and indispensable work.
+Yoshon.com was also one of the first websites to offer the public a pdf download (with permission) of “A Guide to Chodosh” by Rabbi Yoseph Herman zt”l, upon which the majority of our information was originally based. lthough we were unaffiliated with his Project Chodosh, we endeavored to provide information on all things Yoshon.
+TYNI lauds Rabbi Herman and Project Chodosh for their excellent and indispensable work that spanned over 4 decades.
+BE”H, we hope to continue the tradition of providing accurate and timely information to all.

 August 15, 2010- Plans for The Yoshon Network Inc. were created by the original founder.
 All ideas were recorded.